-- Do not use ECSs as unauthorized private servers. - Do not use ECSs for fraudulent transactions, such as click farming on ecommerce websites. - Do not use ECSs to initiate network attacks, such as DDoS attacks, CC attacks, web attacks, brute force cracking, or to spread viruses and Trojan horses. - Do not use ECSs for traffic transit. - Do not use ECSs for web crawling. - Do not use ECSs to detect other systems like scanning or penetration unless otherwise being authorized. - Do not deploy any illegal websites or applications on ECSs. - Do not use ECSs to send spams.
+- Do not use ECSs as unauthorized servers for any illegal or violation service, such as gambling or cross-border VPN. - Do not use ECSs for fraudulent transactions, such as click farming on ecommerce websites. - Do not use ECSs to initiate network attacks, such as DDoS attacks, CC attacks, web attacks, brute force cracking, or to spread viruses and Trojan horses. - Do not use ECSs for traffic transit. - Do not use ECSs for web crawling. - Do not use ECSs to detect other systems like scanning or penetration unless otherwise being authorized. - Do not deploy any illegal websites or applications on ECSs. - Do not use ECSs to send spams.